Nomad145/docker-for-production/docs/slides/ecs-fargate.md

 When using the CLI, services are created from the docker-compose file

+Let's go over some of the basics.

 ### Cluster
 EC2 or Fargate instances provisioned to handle running Docker Containers.

+Note:
+Containers can be spread across multiple EC2 instances

+Auto Scaling will allow for new EC2 instances to be added to the cluster dynamically

 ### Service
 Defines how many Tasks to run on a Cluster.

+Note:
+Also defines cluster health

 ### Task Definition
 The ECS version of a Docker Compose configuration.

+Note:
+ECS converts the compose file to JSON

+Accepts the same directives as docker-compose

 ### Task
 An instance of a Task Definition.

+Note:
+Like running multiple applications with docker-compose

+### Elastic Container Registry

+The Docker image registry for ECS.

+Note:
+You can run your own, but I wouldn't recommend it.

+Seperate services and the application code by namespace

+app/nginx:latest
+app/fpm:latest
+app:latest